terencemoriarty/DS-4002-Project1/README.md

 | Romance:CountryRatioGraph.png| This graph has each Taylor Swift song plotted with the year of release on the x-axis and it's romance-to-country ratio on the y-axis.
 It also includes a line of best fit.| The line of best fit having a positive slope confirms our hypothesis that the lyrics of Taylor Swift's songs have shifted from being more aligned with the country theme to more aligned with the romance theme. |

 ## References
-Our reasoning for choosing our country words can be found [here](https://www.reddit.com/r/country/comments/kvrbj0/analyzing_the_lyrics_of_14500_country_songs/).

 [1] Vimal, Tarun, “Taylor Swift Song Lyrics from all the albums,” Kaggle.com, CC BY-SA 4.0, 2018.
 [Online].
 Available: https://www.kaggle.com/datasets/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums.
 [Accessed February 14, 2023].

-[2] Reddit User davidut2023, "Analyzing the lyrics of 14,500 Country songs," Reddit: https://www.reddit.com/r/country/comments/kvrbj0/analyzing_the_lyrics_of_14500_country_songs/, January 12, 2021.
-[Accessed February 21, 2023].
+Our submission for M1 can be found [here](https://docs.google.com/document/d/1kSw-WgsIzZXb8ecAi_E-I_ueoU8nlRZUaWE8Y-7jrLc/edit?usp=sharing).

+Our submission for M2 is linked [here](https://docs.google.com/document/d/1C0tUSKeAW0-qPkJrtTJGI97A4vV8yJptQ7cCOelM19A/edit?usp=sharing).